Patrix9999/MultiProcess/README.md

-# Gothic 2 Night of The Raven: MultiProcess
+# MultiProcess

-This plugin allows to run the game in more than one instance.
+This plugin allows to run the gothic games in more than one instance.
 It can be really useful for debugging and testing multiplayer modifications.

-**NOTE!** This plugin works only with `Gothic 2 Night of the Raven` with `2.6 fix`.

 ## How to use